nickzoic/nick.zoic.org/art/pycon-2018-sydney/index.md

 [avoiding JavaScript](https://nick.zoic.org/art/python-in-the-browser/),
 when in a lot of ways they are similar languages.

-I flew home Sunday night ...
+After a pleasant dinner I flew home Sunday night ...

 Monday
 ======